yafrenkel/SigmaHouse/README.md

    The Run panel prints `Running on http://127.0.0.1:8080`.
 5. Open <http://localhost:8080/> — the empty dashboard.
 Stop the hub with the red **■** in the Run panel.

-Then find your computer's IP exactly as in step 2 (for the board's `HUB_URL`), and allow port 8080 through the firewall if asked.

 ### 3. Set up the ESP32 board (Thonny + MicroPython)